bjwilliams5/data-mining-machine-learning/Output/saratoga_horserace.md

 We consider three models for predicting the sale price of a house for tax authority purposes.
-In order to assess the predictive power of each, we conduct a “horse race” to determine who has the best predictive ability when compared to a withheld testing set of the data.
-The three models are: \* Simple linear model (our medium benchmark model) \* Linear model with additional features and an interaction term \* K-Nearest Neighbor (KNN) regression
+In order to assess the predictive power of each, we conduct a “horse race” to determine who has the best predictive ability when compared to a withheld testing set of the data by evaluating root mean squared error (RMSE); generally, the lower the RMSE the better.
+The three models are:

+-   Simple linear model (our medium benchmark model)
+-   Linear model with additional features and an interaction term
+-   K-Nearest Neighbor (KNN) regression

 For all three models, we use a train/test split of the data: the training data set is used to build the model and the testing set is used